ajmalonly/jsreboot/README.md

 Dependencies
 The Weather API project requires an API key from OpenWeatherMap.
 After obtaining your API key, add it to the script.js file in the Weather API folder.

-javascript
-Copy code
-// Replace "YOUR_API_KEY" with your actual API key const apiKey = "YOUR_API_KEY";
+Replace "YOUR_API_KEY" with your actual API key

+const apiKey = "YOUR_API_KEY";

 How to Contribute
 Feel free to fork the repository and create pull requests to improve these projects or add new ones.
 Contributions are always welcome!